ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "If you do not change direction, you may end up where you are heading."
+  "We should not give up and we should not allow the problem to defeat us."
-<br>— Laozi
+<br>— A. P. J. Abdul Kalam
 </blockquote>
 </h3>